Cubans go to the polls in high-stakes constitutional referendum

 Debate over the constitution has dominated politics in the country for months, even as it struggles with economic stagnation and as the deepening crisis in Venezuela brings its ally into the crosshairs of the U.S. President Donald Trump’s administration.

+“Today we are going to win ...
+It will also be an important victory for Venezuela,” he said after waiting in line in Havana to cast his ballot.

+“I think the Americans in their arrogance have been wrong.
+People are waking up when they see these nefarious practices and realize what is behind this show,” he said.

-Many Cuban evangelicals were expected to vote against the proposal because they fear it opens the way for gay marriage while the Roman Catholic Church has also voiced criticism.
+Cuban evangelicals were expected to vote against the proposed constitution because they fear it opens the way for gay marriage while the Roman Catholic Church has also voiced criticism.

 A campaign to reject the constitution because it entrenches Communism was launched on social media by dissidents and exiles.

-“This 24th the Cuban people’s rejection of the system imposed by the Communist party will be felt,” Rosa Maria Paya, leader of the Cubadecide organization of government opponents inside and outside of Cuba, wrote on Twitter.
+“This 24th the Cuban people’s rejection of the system imposed by the Communist party will be felt,” Rosa Maria Paya, leader of the Cuba Decide organization of government opponents inside and outside of Cuba, wrote on Twitter.

-The government orchestrated a grass roots debate on a draft of the new constitution last year, but since it approved a final version for Sunday’s vote it has used its monopoly of traditional media and public spaces to press for approval.
+The government orchestrated a grass roots debate on a draft of the new constitution last year, but since it approved a final version for Sunday’s vote, it has used its monopoly of traditional media and public spaces to press for approval.

 Foreign and local observers said they expect between 70 percent and 80 percent of voters to ratify the new constitution and a greater number of no votes and abstentions among the country’s 8 million registered voters.